xx19898/webTrader/README.md

 # webTrader
+## Description
 App which emulates a stock trading platform.
+It allows user to view different stocks, price fluctuation and history up to five years back.
+It also simulates user buying stocks and admin(broker) has to then accept or negate the deal.
+App also has inbuilt chat for communication between users and admins
+## Technologies used

+## How to start
 In order to see how it works you gotta:
 1. Download both front end back -end folders
 2. Build projects on both frontend and backend by executing npm install on frontend and gradle build on the backend